 By fixing the number of trajectories $N$ and using the $L^2$-optimal $N_k$-quantizer $Y_k^{(N_k)}$, the optimal $L^2$-product quantizer on the space $\Omega\times [0,T]$ essentially comes down to the trade-off between the choice of $m$ and the sequence $(N_k)_{k \leq m}$ subject to $\prod_{k=1}^{m}N_k \leq N$ by solving the following optimisation problem

 with

-{using the orthonormality of the eigenfunction $e_k$ and independence of $Y_k$.} Thus, the minimization of the of the error function \eqref{L2_product_quantization_err} is a balancing act between the $L^2$-projection error of individual i.i.d.~random variables $Y_k$ ({intra-class} error) and the error of truncation of the KL decomposition ({inter-class} error).
+{using the orthonormality of the eigenfunction $e_k$ and independence of $Y_k$.} Thus, the minimization of the error function \eqref{L2_product_quantization_err} is a balancing act between the $L^2$-projection error of individual i.i.d.~random variables $Y_k$ ({intra-class} error) and the error of truncation of the KL decomposition ({inter-class} error).
 It can be proved, see \cite[Theorem 5]{pages2008quadratic}, that a solution to \eqref{L2_product_quantization_err} always exists and is unique. {The quantizer $\widehat W^{(N,m)^*}$ with $\{(N_k)_{k \leq m^*}^*,m^*\}$ that solves \eqref{L2_product_quantization_err} is called the $L^2$ (rate) optimal product quantizer.} To alleviate notations in the sequel, we will 1) use $\widehat W$ to denote the $L^2$-optimal product quantizer of $W$, and 2) identify the tuple $\underline{i}$ with a corresponding index $i \in \{1,\ldots,N\}$, so when we mention the $i$-th trajectory of $\widehat W$, we are referring to the trajectory $\underline{i}$ generated by the tuple $y_{\underline{i}} = (y_{\underline{i}_1}^1,\ldots,y_{\underline{i}_m}^m,)$, so that

-In practice, the optimal decomposition sequence $N_{1}, \ldots, N_{m}$ are solved numerically using blind optimisation, which consists of computing \eqref{L2_product_quantization_err} for every possible decomposition $N_1 \times N_2 \times \ldots \times N_m\leq N$, see \cite{pages2005functional}.
+In practice, the optimal decomposition sequence $N_{1}, \ldots, N_{m}$ are solved numerically using blind optimization, which consists of computing \eqref{L2_product_quantization_err} for every possible decomposition $N_1 \times N_2 \times \ldots \times N_m\leq N$, see \cite{pages2005functional}.
 For standard Brownian motions, the optimal decomposition sequence for a wide range of values of $N$ is available online at \url{http://www.quantize.maths-fi.com/}.
-We plot an $L^2$-optimal product quantizer $\widehat W$ in Figure~\ref{fig:bm} for an illustration.
+For an illustration, we plot an $L^2$-optimal product quantizer $\widehat W$ in Figure~\ref{fig:bm}.